Peter-Moller/moodle-usage-report/README.md

 ## ⚙️  Requirements

 - Bash (tested with Bash 5+)
-- Access to Moodle's SQL database
+- Access to Moodle's SQL database (tested with Moodle 4.5)
 - SSH access to the report publishing server
 - Moodle with logging enabled (`mdl_logstore_standard_log`)